lfricken/lfricken.github.io/pages/politicalnodes.md

 So weak-manning is replacing a strong position with a weak position to better attack it; motte-and-bailey is replacing a weak position with a strong position to better defend it.
 This means people who know both terms are at constant risk of arguments of the form “You’re weak-manning me!”
 “No, you’re motte-and-baileying me!“.

 Suppose we’re debating feminism.
-I defend it by saying women need to be treated equally.
-You attack it by saying that feminists say that all men are terrible.
+I defend it by saying "women need to be treated equally".
+You attack it by saying that feminists think "all men are terrible".
 I can accuse you of attacking the weakest statement any feminist has ever pushed, and you can accuse me of defending an uncontroversially statement.

 But why does this kind of goalpost shifting work?
 What is the real "feminism" we should be debating?
-Why would you even ask that question?
-It's way more fun to just say “Here’s a vague and poorly-defined concept, _quick_, should we think positively or negatively about it?”
+Who knows!?
+It's way easier to just say “Here’s a vague concept, feminism, ___quick___, should we think positively or negatively about it?”

-If you have an actual thing you’re trying to debate, then it should be obvious when somebody’s changing the topic.
-If working out who’s using motte-and-bailey (or weak man) is remotely difficult, it means your discussion went wrong several steps earlier and you probably have no idea what you’re even arguing about.

 ### Ethnic Tension And Meaningless Arguments
 When everything works the way it’s supposed to in philosophy textbooks, arguments are supposed to go one of a couple of ways:

 * Questions of empirical fact, like “Did aliens build the pyramids?”.
 You debate these by presenting factual evidence, like “One of the bricks at Giza says ‘Made In Tau Ceti V’ on the bottom.”
 Then people try to refute these facts or present facts of their own.

 * Questions of morality, like “Should you refrain from downloading music you have not paid for?”
 You can only debate questions aroud morality well if you’ve already agreed upon a moral framework, like consequentialism.
 But you can sort of debate them by comparing to examples of agreed-upon moral questions and trying to maintain consistency.
-For example, “You wouldn’t download a car!”
+For example, “You wouldn’t download a car.”

 If you are very lucky, your philosophy textbook will also admit the existence of:

 * Questions of policy, like “We should raise the minimum wage”.
 These are combinations of competing factual claims and competing values.
 Minimum wage discussions might hinge on factual claims like “Raising the minimum wage would increase unemployment” or “It is very difficult to live on the minimum wage nowadays, and many poor families cannot afford food.”
 But it might also hinge on value claims like “Corporations owe it to their workers to pay a living wage,” or “It is more important that the poorest be protected than that the economy be strong.”
 If you can resolve all of these factual and value claims, you should be able to agree on questions of policy.

-None of these seem to allow the sort of vagueness needed for a motte and bailey to work.
+None of these questions seem to allow the sort of vagueness needed for a motte and bailey to work.

 ### II

-A question: are you pro-Israel or pro-Palestine?
-Take a second, actually think about it.
+Question: Are you pro-Israel or pro-Palestine?
+Pause and actually think about it.

-Some people probably answered pro-Israel, others pro-Palestine, and others probably said they were neutral because it’s a complicated issue with good points on both sides.
+So some people probably answered pro-Israel, others pro-Palestine, and others probably said they were neutral because it’s a complicated issue with good points on both sides.

-Probably very few people answered: "What does that even mean?"
+Probably very few people answered: "What does that question even mean?"

-This question doesn’t fall into any of the three Philosophy 101 forms of argument.
-It’s not a question of fact.
-It’s not a question of particular moral truths.
-It’s not even a question of policy.
+It doesn’t fall into any of the three forms of argument above.
+It’s not a question of fact, it’s not a question of specific moral truths, and it’s not a question of policy.
 There are closely related policies, like whether Palestine should be granted independence.
-But if I support a very specific two-state solution where the border is drawn upon the somethingth parallel, does that make me pro-Israel or pro-Palestine?
+But if I support a very specific two-state solution where the border is drawn upon the _something-th_ parallel, does that make me pro-Israel or pro-Palestine?
 At exactly which parallel of border does the solution under consideration switch from pro-Israeli to pro-Palestinian?
 Do you think the crowd of people shouting and waving signs saying “SOLIDARITY WITH PALESTINE” have an answer to that question?

 And this question covers even more than just the borders of an independent Palestinian state.
 Was Israel justified by responding to Hamas’ rocket fire by bombing Gaza, even with the near-certainty of collateral damage?
 Was Israel justified in building a wall across the Palestinian territories to protect itself from potential terrorists, even though it severely curtails Palestinian freedom of movement?
 Do Palestinians have a “right of return” to territories taken in the 1948 war?
 Who should control the Temple Mount?